ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 # Creating a custom app from a basic starter kit
 {: #tutorial-scratch}

-You can create a custom application by using a basic starter kit and selecting the app type (mobile or backend), language and framework. adding services, and selecting your deployment target.
+You can create a custom application by using a basic starter kit and selecting the app type (mobile or backend), language, and framework. adding services, and selecting your deployment target.
 {: shortdesc}

 The basic starter kit is a versatile tool that you can use to create custom apps that you define by language, app type, framework, and services.
 Then, you set up continuous delivery and select the deployment target of your choice.